shntanuuhere/Tales/CONTRIBUTING.md

 - Follow the [Dart Style Guide](https://dart.dev/guides/language/effective-dart/style)
 - Run `flutter analyze` before submitting to ensure your code has no issues
 - Use meaningful variable and function names

+### Architecture Guidelines

+- Follow clean architecture principles
+- Organize code by feature, not by layer
+- Use dependency injection for all dependencies
+- Write tests for all layers
+- Document your code with comments and README files
+- Keep the UI layer separate from business logic

 ## Additional Notes